natsuk4ze/holo/README.md

 ```
 *You can also do this on Android, but the kotlin version of `motion_sensors` is out of date and needs to be updated manually.
+And please let me know if there is a package that can replace `motion_sensors`!

 See:
 - [main.dart](https://github.com/natsuk4ze/holo/blob/main/lib/main.dart)